 The corrido, or ballad, is one of Mexico’s oldest song styles.
-During the 19th and early 20th century, they were the Mexican equivalent of Spanish romances or cowboy songs of the old West.
-A new breed of corridistas has popularized the form again.
+During the 19th and early 20th century, it was the Mexican equivalent of Spanish romances or cowboy songs of the old West.
+A new breed of corridistas has popularised the form again.
 But the protagonists in these modern ballads are drug traffickers or immigrants fighting for survival.
-The genre inspired dozens of hit movies, as well as condemnation by conservative politicians.
+The genre has inspired dozens of hit movies, as well as condemnation by conservative politicians.